sustainers/academic-map/funders/index.md

 ## Individual Funding Opportunities

-The below funding opportunities have been taken from the [open-funding](https://github.com/ralphtheninja/open-funding) github repository and are sub-set of funding specifically relevant to academia.
+The following funding opportunities have been taken from the [open-funding](https://github.com/ralphtheninja/open-funding) GitHub repository and are subset of funding specifically relevant to academia.
+Sorted alphabetically.

-Sorted alphabetically

  - [Chan Zuckerberg Initiative](./czi.md)
  - [Cisco Research Grants (web3 related)](./cisco.md)